 These factors are dependent on the implementation of Paper Catalog on the Fiery server, which determines how the user will select the media for a job.

-Paper Catalog is implemented on the Fiery server in one of three ways:
+Paper Catalog can be implemented in one of three ways:

 - Paper Catalog must be used for media selection. - Paper Catalog is optional for media selection. - Paper Catalog is not available for media selection.